konomu/konomu.github.io/_posts/2024-08-24-wa-ga-flowchart.md

 ![Simplified flowchart](assets/img/simple-flowchart.png)

 This chart doesn't always lead to the actual usage of は/が.
 This is partly because it doesn't account for some rules that you'll read about in the next sections, and partly because usage of は/が is **mostly, but not entirely predictable**.
-Even with the full flowchart model, this is unavoidable since it's not always clear which path to take.

 ## EXTRA: The Unpredictability of は and が